wantingmao01/wantingmao01.github.io/README.md

 ## About Me
 I'm a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, advised by Prof. [Jim Rehg](https://rehg.org).
+Before my PhD, I obtained my Bachelor's degrees majoring in Data Science and Applied Mathematics from UC San Diego.

 My interest lies in artificial intelligence for healthcare, with a current emphasis on self-supervised learning methods for analyzing time-series data.
 My ultimate goal is to create a safer, happier, and more equitable world with all my knowledge.
 Borrowing the slogan of Bayer, my motto is
 >Science for a Better Life

 ## Undergrad Research Experience